davidha99/pcBuild/README.md

 ## Monitor
 ###### The very basic guidelines for monitor buying.
 [![Screen-Shot-2020-10-16-at-1-55-44-PM.png](https://i.postimg.cc/BbqNGTxN/Screen-Shot-2020-10-16-at-1-55-44-PM.png)](https://postimg.cc/vgN5r626)
+_Its necessary to remind that the most basic thing in monitors its their panels, above you'll find just related info about panels_

 ###### Complete guide of monitor picking.
 In [**this reddit post**](https://www.reddit.com/r/buildapc/comments/92mb7r/updated_monitor_buying_guide/), you will find an _updated_ complete guide for picking your monitor.
-It includes an easy step-by-step process in which firstly you'll have to determine your monitor's purpose (editing, artwork, gaming, etc...), then you'll be guided into some explanations and really helpfull info that you might need.
+It includes an easy step-by-step process in which firstly you'll have to determine your monitor's purpose (editing, artwork, gaming, etc...), then **of course** you'll be provided by a more detailed information about _**monitor panels**_, and a lot more information relevant about the topic

+- You don't trust reddit or maybe you want more info about?
+[Here](https://www.tomshardware.com/reviews/monitor-buying-guide,5699.html#:~:text=Determine%20your%20monitor's%20main%20purpose,a%20high%2Dcontrast%20VA%20panel.) you'll find also a pretty solid guide.
+(Maybe a little bit more complete)

+- Want to inquire a little bit more into monitor's panels?
+In this [HowToGeek article](https://www.howtogeek.com/658701/tn-vs.-ips-vs.-va-whats-the-best-display-panel-technology/) you'll have a pretty good research dedicated only for monitor's panels.

 ###### Monitors for Editing
 - what would you get if you had $400 to spend on a monitor for editing